AQuaMaM: An Autoregressive, Quaternion Manifold Model for Rapidly Estimating Complex SO(3) Distributions: Introduction and Related Work

 \section{Introduction and Related Work}

 In many robotics applications, e.g., robotic weed control \citep{wu2020robotic}, the ability to accurately estimate the poses of objects is a prerequisite for successful deployment.
 However, compared to other automation tasks, which primarily involve either classification or regression in $\mathbb{R}^{n}$, pose estimation is particularly challenging because the 3D rotation group \SO{}\footnote{\SO{} stands for ``special orthogonal group in three dimensions'', with the ``special'' referring to the fact that all rotation matrices have a determinant of one.
 See: \url{https://blogs.scientificamerican.com/roots-of-unity/a-few-of-my-favorite-spaces-so-3/} for a popular science introduction to \SO{}.} lies on a curved manifold.
 As a result, standard probability distributions (e.g., the multivariate Gaussian) are not well-suited for modeling elements of the \SO{} set.
-Further, because the steps for interacting with an object in the ``mean'' pose \textit{between} two possible poses (Figure \ref{fig:unimodal_die}) will often fail when applied to the object when it is in one of the \textit{non-mean} poses, accounting for multimodality in the context of rotations is essential.
+Further, because the steps for interacting with an object in the ``mean'' pose \textit{between} two possible poses (Figure \ref{fig:unimodal_die}) will often fail if the object is in a \textit{non-mean} pose, accounting for multimodality in the context of rotations is essential.

 The recently described implicit-PDF (IPDF) \citep{implicitpdf2021} is a simple, elegant, and effective approach for modeling distributions on \SO{} that both respects the curvature of the rotation manifold and is inherently multimodal.
 The IPDF model $f$ is trained through negative sampling where, for each ground truth image/rotation pair $(\tX, \mR_{1})$, a set of $N-1$ negative rotations $\{\mR_{i}\}_{2}^{N}$ are sampled and a score is assigned to each rotation matrix as $s_{i} = f(\mX, \mR_{i})$.
 The final density $p(\mR_{1}|\tX)$ is then approximated as $p(\mR_{1}| \tX) \approx \softmax(\vs)[1] / V$ where $\vs$ is a vector containing the scores with $\vs[1] = s_{1}$, and $V = \pi^{2} / N$, i.e., the volume of \SO{} split into $N$ pieces.
 While effective, the $N$ hyperparameter induces a non-trivial trade-off between model precision (in terms of the maximum likelihood that can be assigned to a rotation) and inference speed in environments that do not have the computational resources necessary to extensively parallelize the task.
 Further, again due to the precision/speed trade-off, IPDF is trained with $N_{\text{train}} \ll N_{\text{test}}$,\footnote{In \citet{implicitpdf2021}, $N_{\text{train}} = $ 4,096 and $N_{\text{test}} =$ 2,359,296, i.e., $N_{\text{train}} / N_{\text{test}} = 0.2\%$.} which can make it difficult to reason about how the model will behave in the wild.